 The Company identified impairment indicators within their investment in Côte-Nord which arose from the risk that this entity will not be able to meet its initial growth projections.
 This facility is currently not in operation and reduced to minimal activity to avoid the obsolescence of its equipment.
 In 2021, the facility began the process of a bankruptcy filing.
-These indicators are directly tied to the Côte-Nord Facility's inability to market its renewable fuel product in the US.
-Since this viability is dependent on a favorable ruling from the Environmental Protection Agency, the Company assessed the recoverability of the investment based on an estimated probability of cash flows generated from its saleable product.
-The Company recorded an impairment charge of \$1,492 thousand for the year ended December 31, 2020.
-This was recorded against the investment in the Consolidated Balance Sheets, fully reducing the carrying value as of December 31, 2020.
-The impairment charge is recorded in Other income (expense) in the Statements of Operations and in Operating Activities in the Consolidated Statements of Cash Flows.
-In 2021, the Company wrote-off its loan receivable in General and administrative and associated accrued interest in Other income (expense) with Côte-Nord for \$414 thousand in the Consolidated Statements of Operations.
-This decision was made based on the estimation the loan will not be recoverable given the Company's bankruptcy status.
+In 2021, the Company wrote-off its loan receivable in Selling, general and administrative expense and associated accrued interest in Other income with Côte-Nord for \$414 thousand in the Consolidated Statements of Operations.
+This decision was made based on the estimation the loan will not be recoverable given the Côte-Nord's bankruptcy status.

 Investments accounted for under the equity method are recorded based upon the amount of the Company's investment and are adjusted each period for the Company's share of the investee's income or loss.
 Investments are reviewed periodically for changes in circumstances or the occurrence of events that suggest an other-than-temporary event where the investment may not be recoverable.
-As of December 31, 2020, the investment in the Côte-Nord was fully impaired.
-The related equity loss adjustment in Ensyn BioEnergy Canada, Inc. is only related to Côte-Nord and reflects the full impairment.